 Just because I get a full-text PDF doesn’t mean that data is easily extracted.
 It doesn’t mean that data will fit into my target system.
 We've fix that.
 It’s extract transform load (ETL) for documents.

-The Final Frontier for OCR Technology: Handwriting Recognition
+The Final Frontier for Optical Character Recognition Software: Handwriting Recognition

 Before 2020, I would strongly caution someone from trying to do anything except the very basic structured extraction for handprint.